 - Creating Support

 - My Account

 From Orange, Virginia, Nannie Helen Burroughs' father attended Richmond Institute and became a preacher.
 Her mother took Nannie and her sister and moved to Washington, D.C.
-Nannie attended the Colored High School there (now Dunbar High School), where she was deeply interested in domestic science.
+Nannie attended the Colored High School (now Dunbar High School), where she was deeply interested in domestic science.
 Here she came in contact with Mary Church Terrell and Anna Julia Cooper, two women who became her role models and mentors.

 In 1900, at the annual meeting of the National Baptist Convention in Virginia, Burroughs gave a speech, “How the Sisters Are Hindered from Helping.”
-This oration gained her national recognition and served as a lightning rod for the formation of the largest Black women’s organization in the United States, the Woman’s Convention (WC), an auxiliary to the National Baptist Convention (NBC).
+This oration gained national recognition and served as a lightning rod for the formation of the largest Black women’s organization in the United States, the Woman’s Convention (WC), an auxiliary to the National Baptist Convention (NBC).
 Because of her hard work, leadership, and dedication, the membership of the WC grew dramatically, reaching one million members in 1903 and 1.5 million in 1907.